 Corporate Finance Program

 The Corporate Finance Program (CFP) is a finance major track of guided electives for those students focused on a career in corporate finance.
-Attending the Corporate Finance Boot Camp in August of the Junior year is the first step in the certificate curriculum. *Note: The Corporate Finance Program is currently under review by the University and the final approval for the Certificate will be determined during the Summer of 2018.
+Attending the Corporate Finance Boot Camp in August of the Junior year is the first step in the certificate curriculum.

 The Certificate is awarded for completing a specialized selection of courses focused on the knowledge and skills essential to work across the various finance functions performed in the Office of the CFO: